simurgailab/tooth-detection-and-numbering-in-panoramic-radiographs/README.md

 <figcaption align="center"><b>Figure 2: Average precision results of ResNet50 and ResNet101 on each test images. </b></figcaption>
 </figure>

+If you use this research paper, please cite:

 # Citation
 If you use this research paper, please cite: